How to Make a Promo Video That Actually Works? Guide

 5. Crafting a Script That Connects

 It’s now time to write the words that people will read or hear.
-The script is what your video is made of.
+A simple script works best when you’re learning how to make a promo video for the first time.

 Extra tip: Read it out loud to make sure it sounds right.